eiji03aero/memoria/TASKS.md

         - resource
         - property
         - value
+    - impliment error feedback
+        - toast or something
+        - for bad request and internal server error
+    - try panda css
+        - if liked it:
+            - say bye bye to tailwind
 - [ ] implement login
     - add the doc
 - [ ] implement logout